tanteckfang/tp/docs/DeveloperGuide.md

 * 1b.
 The given command is invalid.
     * 1b1.
 AddressBook shows an error message.

+       Use case ends.

 **Use Case: UC10 - Changing Themes**

 **MSS**

-1. User enters the list command.
+1. User enters the theme dark command.
-2. AddressBook displays a list of all students in the address book along with their details.
+2. GUI of the AddressBook changes from light to dark theme.

+    Use case ends.

 **Extensions**

 * 1a.
-The list is empty.
+The theme of the AddressBook is already dark.
+  * 1a.1 GUI of the AddressBook does not change.

     Use case ends.

   * 1b.
 The given command is invalid.
       * 1b1.
 AddressBook shows an error message.

+        Use case ends.

 **Use Case: UC11 - Exiting the Program**